NBISweden/grave/README.md

 ##### Filtered graphs

-- The other method of building pangenome graphs for read mapping uses coverage filtering to remove nodes not found in `x` haplotypes
+- The other method of building pangenome graphs for read mapping uses coverage filtering to remove nodes not found in a set number of haplotypes

 - By default the `MiniGraph-Cactus` option `--giraffe` generates a graph filtered to depth 2.
 Coverage support level can be adjusted with the `--filter` option, e.g.: `--giraffe --filter 10`